 Further information on funding for prospective UK, EU and international postgraduate students.

 Three core economics units are taken from the school's undergraduate programmes.
-You must also select two specialised units from a list of options that includes both second and third year undergraduate units, and students must choose at least one third year unit.
+You must also select two specialised units from a list of options that includes both second and third-year undergraduate units, and you must choose at least one third-year unit.

 Visit our programme catalogue for full details of the structure and unit content of our Graduate Diploma in Economics.

 An upper second-class degree (or international equivalent).
 Entrance qualifications must include a significant mathematical/statistical component, either at degree level or a minimum of grade A in A-level Mathematics (or equivalent).
 Candidates should supply details of high school qualifications when applying.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: